 Tips to Travel by Air with an Infant

 I had always been an avid traveler, so when I became a mom, naturally my biggest concern was how I would keep up with my travel bug.
-Turns out with some effort of planning, babies can be great travel companions and get you loads of benefits like free airline upgrades, priority check-in and boarding and other freebies!
+Turns out that with some effort of travel plan, babies can be great air travel companions for both short and long-distance travel.
+You get you loads of benefits like quick security checks, free airline upgrades, priority check-in and boarding, and other freebies!
 Read on to find out more.

-Being a mommy has been a life changing experience.
-Going from 'breathe in, feed the baby' to 'breathe out, change the nappy', life changed overnight.
-In between those heart melting moments of cozy hugs, tiny feet and toothless smiles, the mushy mommy in me wanted to find that carefree girl who once did not hold back on her dreams on travelling the world.
+Being a mommy has been a life-changing experience.
+Going from 'breath in, feed the baby' to 'breathe out, change the nappy', life changed overnight.
+In between those heart-melting moments of cozy hugs, tiny feet, and toothless smiles, the mushy mommy in me wanted to find that carefree girl who once did not hold back on her dreams of traveling the world.

 That's when I thought, why can't I have it all?
 I want my daughter to be inspired by me, to live life queen size, to go out there and see the world.
 Why can't I have fun with my daughter and make her my travel companion?
 And thus started an intricate level of planning to travel with the baby.

 Babies have limited needs- food, comfort, play, and sleep.
 If all of the above are met, you will seldom have a crying baby.
 And hence you need to plan out your travel to satisfy all of the above needs.

 1. Book your flight at a reasonable time and of a reasonable duration: